The number of internally displaced people hits a record high

 Ukraine: 5.9 million IDPs

 While Eastern Ukraine has seen significant displacement since 2014, in just a few months following the outbreak of war in February 2022, the emergency in Ukraine quickly became the world’s largest refugee crisis.
-In the ongoing conflict, however, a large share of the Ukrainian population remains within the borders of Ukraine and continues to migrate throughout the country to seek safety and access necessary services.
+In the ongoing conflict, however, a large share of the Ukrainian population remains within the borders of Ukraine.
+It continues to migrate throughout the country to seek safety and access necessary services.

 The European community acted urgently to ensure the distribution of critical aid to the displaced Ukrainian populations.
-In March 2022, DG ECHO and MSB – the Swedish Civil Contingencies Agency established their response strategy to the emergency, which included 5,000 RHUs for deployment through rescue reserve stock.
-RHUs were implemented across strategic points in Ukraine as temporary shelters, reception centres and child-friend spaces, where protection services and heating and electricity were provided to people needing assistance.
+In March 2022, DG ECHO and MSB—the Swedish Civil Contingencies Agency—established their response strategy to the emergency, which included 5,000 RHUs for deployment through rescue reserve stock.
+RHUs were implemented across strategic points in Ukraine as temporary shelters, reception centres, and child-friendly spaces, where protection services, heating, and electricity were provided to people needing assistance.
 The RHUs were adapted with winterising technology to ensure warmth in the cold winter.

 ©MSB – the Swedish Civil Contingencies Agency